RasterSec/jira-servicedesk-enum/README.md

 # jira-servicedesk-enum

-A Go tool for enumerating Atlassian Jira Service Desk users, checking permissions, and triggering signups.
+A Go tool for enumerating Atlassian Jira Service Desk users, checking user permissions, detecting leaked Confluence pages and triggering signups.
 Useful for security assessments and penetration testing.
 Brought to you by the [RasterSec](https://www.rastersec.com) team 🙌.

 ## Installation